mark-marshall/taskrouter-dashboard/README.md

   };
 ```

 2. Run the client.
-You should see stats refresh every 3 seconds (the poll rate can be defined in the startInterval() function.
+You should see stats refresh every 3 seconds (the poll rate can be defined in the startInterval() function).
 ```
 yarn start
 ```